 The WIPP property has been divided into functional areas.
-The Property Protection Area (PPA) is surrounded by a security barrier, which encompasses approximately 34 acres without the New Filter Building (NFB) and approximately 44 acres with the NFB and provides security and protection for the major surface structures.
+The Property Protection Area (PPA) is surrounded by a security barrier, which encompasses approximately 44 acres and provides security and protection for the major surface structures.
 A second PPA consisting of a nominal 22 acres surrounds Shaft #5.
 The DOE Off Limits Area encloses the PPA and is approximately 1,454 acres.
 These areas define the DOE exclusion zone within which certain items and material are prohibited.
 The final zone is marked by the WIPP Site Boundary, a 16-section Federal land area (Land Withdrawal Area) under the jurisdiction of the DOE.